The Bio Star · Volume I

 "What is the Bio Star?"

-The Bio Star is an institutional standard for biological excellence in products and places.
-It is awarded through evaluation against a published rubric — the 13-Circle Standard — by anonymous inspectors.
-There are three tiers: ★, ★★, and ★★★.
+The Bio Star is an institutional standard for biological excellence in products and spaces.
+It is awarded through an audit against a published rubric — the 13-Circle Standard — by anonymous inspectors.
+There are three tiers: One, Two, and Three Bio Stars.
 Bio Stars are awarded sparingly and are not for sale.

 "Who is behind the Bio Star?"

-The Bio Star is held by an Editorial Council, whose members are named publicly, and an Inspector Corps, whose members remain anonymous.
+The Bio Star is held by The Board, whose members are named publicly, and the Inspectorate, whose members remain anonymous.
 The institution is operated by Bio Star Holdings and does not publish founder names — by design, not by omission.
 The Standard is intended to outlast its founders.

 "Why are inspectors anonymous?"